ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

 .. method:: delete_cookie($name)

   Cleanly delete a cookie.
-The advantage to using this function over just the standard PHP function is because EE will automatically add the cookie domain, cookie prefix, and cookie path as specified in the preferences.
+The advantage to using this function over the standard PHP function is EE will automatically add the cookie domain, cookie prefix, and cookie path as specified in the preferences.